TMmichi/dualarm_manipulator/README.md

 ### 1-1.
 Preliminary

 #### V-rep
 V-rep source can be downloaded from [here](http://www.coppeliarobotics.com/ubuntuVersions.html) and should be installed within the `/opt` folder.
-Installed directory can be changed, but should be matched with the vrep_path argument within the launch file: `vrep_jaco_bringup/launch/bringup.launch: vrep_path`
+Installed location can be varied, but should be matched with the vrep_path argument within the launch file: `vrep_jaco_bringup/launch/bringup.launch: vrep_path`

 ### 1-2.
 Moveit installation